-- 1. (a) Before enrolment, a candidate for the MDes degree shall have: - (i) completed a BDes or BDes(Hons) degree or, at the discretion of the Head of the School of Design, a design diploma; and - (ii) been accepted by the Head of School as capable of proceeding with the proposed course of study. - (b) Requirement (a)(i) may be waived by the Associate Dean (Research) of the Faculty of Architecture and Design for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.
+- 1. (a) Before enrolment, a candidate for the MDes degree shall have: - (i) completed a BDes or BDes(Hons) degree or, at the discretion of the Head of the School of Design, a design diploma; and - (ii) been accepted by the Head of School as capable of proceeding with the proposed course of study. - (b) Requirement (a)(i) may be waived by the Associate Dean (Students) of the Faculty of Architecture and Design for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.

-- (a) A candidate shall present a thesis (DESN 591) as specified in section 18 of the Personal Courses of Study Statute or a design composition (DESN 592) as specified in the Assessment Handbook. - (b) The course of study may, with the approval of the Associate Dean, be carried out in part at an approved institution outside this University.
+- 2. (a) A candidate shall present a thesis (DESN 591) as specified in section 18 of the Personal Courses of Study Statute or a design composition (DESN 592) as specified in the Assessment Handbook. - (b) The course of study may, with the approval of the Associate Dean, be carried out in part at an approved institution outside this University. - 3.
+The minimum and maximum periods of enrolment for the thesis are specified in section 18 of the Personal Courses of Study Statute.